rveciana/BasemapTutorial/docs/backgrounds.rst

 `drawlsmask(land_color='0.8', ocean_color='w', lsmask=None, lsmask_lons=None, lsmask_lats=None, lakes=True, resolution='l', grid=5, **kwargs) <http://matplotlib.org/basemap/api/basemap_api.html#mpl_toolkits.basemap.Basemap.drawlsmask>`_

-* land_color sets the color assigned to the land (a grey by default)
+* land_color sets the color assigned to the land (a gray by default)
 * ocean_color sets the colors of the oceans (white by default)
 * lsmask An array with alternative data.
 If None, the default data from the library is taken.
 The array must contain 0's for oceans and 1's for land
 * lsmask_lons the longitudes for the alternative land sea mask